 This may be where the confusion sets in.
 When you see on the schedule that there is a Route 90 leaving the Commons at 1:00 AM on “Mondays” (and every weekday), this means that the bus actually serves the stop at 1:00 AM, on the calendar days Tues-Sat.
 As there is no Route 90 service on the Sunday schedule, this means that there is also no service in the early morning hours of Monday.

 It is difficult to display this information in a consistent fashion so that it is easily comprehendible to passengers.
 Eventually we hope to change over to Google transit which is equipped to handle and display this information.

 Why were the lightbulbs in the TCAT buses were changed from fluorescent to pink?

 The change in lighting was due to reduce glare on the bus windshields.
 While operating rural routes during nighttime hours, our operators were experiencing difficulties from the interior lights reflecting on the windshields, thus reducing visibility.
 Through a trial and error process, we determined that pink was the color that worked best.
 They are still the same fluorescent bulbs, only the plastic covers have been changed.

 Advertising on TCAT offers great visibility for your organization.
-All of the advertising on our buses is handled by R&S Advertising.
-Please contact our account representative, Lenny Rosenfield with any questions.
-Lenny can be reached at:
+All of the advertising on our buses is now handled by Cayuga Radio Group.

-The Accessible Transportation Advisory Committee is comprised of riders and members of the TCAT team and meets once a month to discuss how TCAT can improve service for older riders and riders with disabilities.
-If you are interested in joining, please contact Nancy Oltz at 277-9388 x 300 or by email at firstname.lastname@example.org.
+The Riders’ Advisory and Accessibility Committee is comprised of riders and members of the TCAT team and meets once a month to discuss current issues, future projects, and how TCAT can improve service for older riders and riders with disabilities.
+If you are interested in joining, please contact Patty Poist at 277-9388 x 560 or by email at email@example.com